smncd/privcy/README.md

 pnpm add privcy
 ```

-You can then either add the script straight into your HTML:
+You can then either add the script straight into your HTML in a script tag:

 ```html
 <script src="path/to/privcy.iife.js"></script>